 Connecticut Wage Garnishment Laws

 Connecticut is one of the most debtor-protective states in the country for wages, and it gets there in two ways at once.
 First, before any paycheck is touched, a creditor generally has to go through an installment payment order and wait for the debtor to default.
-Second, even then, the slice a creditor can reach is capped at the lesser of twenty-five percent of disposable earnings or whatever sits above forty times the state minimum wage, a floor that runs hundreds of dollars higher than the federal rule.
-This guide explains the order-first prerequisite, the forty-times floor, the twenty-day exemption-claim window, how a Connecticut creditor actually collects, and why every one of those steps depends on first knowing where the debtor works and banks.
+Second, even then, the slice a creditor can reach is capped at the lesser of twenty-five percent of disposable earnings or whatever sits above forty times the higher of the federal or Connecticut minimum wage, a floor that runs hundreds of dollars above the federal rule and is re-indexed every January.
+This guide explains the order-first prerequisite, the forty-times floor and the formula that moves it, the twenty-day exemption-claim window, who gets paid first when two creditors line up on the same paycheck, what an employer risks by ignoring the execution, and why every one of those steps depends on first knowing where the debtor works and banks.

 The Short Version

 In Connecticut a money-judgment creditor usually cannot jump straight to a paycheck.
 Under Conn.
 Gen. Stat.
 52-361a the path runs through an installment payment order, and a wage execution becomes available only after the debtor fails to comply.
 When a wage execution does issue, the amount withheld is the lesser of twenty-five percent of weekly disposable earnings or the amount by which disposable earnings exceed forty times the higher of the federal or Connecticut minimum wage.
-Because Connecticut’s minimum wage is one of the highest in the nation, that forty-times floor protects roughly six hundred seventy-seven dollars and sixty cents of weekly pay before a private creditor reaches a single dollar.
+Because Connecticut’s minimum wage is one of the highest in the nation, that forty-times floor protects roughly $677.60 of weekly pay before a private creditor reaches a single dollar.
+That number is not a permanent fact about Connecticut law and should never be memorized as one: Conn.
+Gen. Stat.
+31-58(i) re-indexes the state minimum fair wage to the federal employment cost index every year, the Labor Commissioner must announce the adjustment by October 15, and it takes effect the following January 1, so the floor is always forty times whatever rate is in force when the earnings are payable.
+Only one execution can be satisfied at a time, and queue position is set by the order in which executions are presented to the employer.
 The debtor also gets a notice and a twenty-day window to file an exemption or modification claim.
 None of this matters to a creditor who does not know where the debtor works, which is the part we solve: as a public-records research firm we develop a debtor’s current employer, income, and bank, typically within 24 hours, so a Connecticut collection can actually move.

 Watch: Connecticut Wage Garnishment, Explained